MUDE-2025/WS1.5/README.md

 In this workshop, you will work with data on water quality of offshore waters, namely the concetration of nitrogen and the concentration of phosphorus.
 As you probably know, these variables are nutrients which are key for the growth of species of algae and molluscs that feed on them.
 In order to guarantee the survival of these species, a minimum amount of nutrients in the water is needed so they do not starve.

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Patricia Mares Nasarre, Delft University of Technology.
+CC BY 4.0, more info on the Credits page of Workbook.